swisnl/laravel-mautic/README.md

 ##### Mautic Connections

-This option (`'connections'`) is where each of the connections are setup for your application.
+This option (`'connections'`) is where each of the connections are set up for your application.
 Example configuration has been included, but you may add as many connections as you would like.
 Note that the 2 supported authentication methods are: `"oauth"` and `"password"`.

 ## Usage